SLAB-NLP/Doc-Structure-Parser/README.md

 To avoid this error and enlarge the connectivity, you need to set a smaller `PERCENTILE` value than the default (0.996).

 Rerun the `./run_all.sh` command as described in [#Quickstart](#quickstart), and add the `--percentile <new value>` parameter.

+## Reproduce Results From Paper

+First, you will need to download the datasets used in the paper.